profreagan/quickdbtdemo/normalizedsiggard_dbt_exercise_instructions.md

       - name: policies
 ```

-- If you need to make any changes to your Snowflake information in your dbt project you can change it by going to your dbt profile.yml file.
-You may need to change the schema.
-    - On a mac, this is located under your user directory.
-You have to click Shift + command + . in order to see hidden folders.
-The .dbt folder will appear and inside is profiles.yml
-    - On Windows, it's just in the user directory under the .dbt folder and the profiles.yml is inside.
-    - Once you have found the profiles.yml file you can open in a text editor, change the needed parameters and save the file.

 #### dim agent ####
 - Create a new file inside of the insurance directory called `dim_agent.sql`